Slow Cooker Chicken Legs and Potatoes

 • Flour (optional)

-Prepare: Slice the onion, chop the garlic, and clean the potatoes.
-If your potatoes are on the larger side, cut them into equal-sized pieces to ensure even cooking.
+1. Prepare the ingredients: Slice the onion, chop the garlic and clean the potatoes.
+If you are using larger sized potatoes, cut them into uniform sized pieces to ensure even cooking.
+Place the onions and garlic into the bottom of the slow cooker.

-Process step 2 : potatoes browning in skillet
+step 2 potatoes cooking in a skillet

 Tips & Tricks